tuffy/emuman/README.md

 As usual, `emuman` includes no ROM files and so you will have to find those on your own.

-### Unzipping Many ROMs at Once

-If you already have a lot of zipped ROM files, here's a simple Python script to extract them all at once, each in their own directory:

-    import sys
-    from subprocess import call
-    from os.path import splitext
-    from os import unlink

-    for z in sys.argv[1:]:
-        (dirname, ext) = splitext(z)
-        if ext == ".zip":
-            call(["unzip", "-d", dirname, z])
-            unlink(z)
-        elif ext == ".7z":
-            call(["7za", "x", "-o" + dirname, z])
-            unlink(z)

-As you can see, the zip archives will be removed once the files have been extracted.

 ## Verifying ROM Sets